kagaho/Build-Jetson-Container-VLLM-0.10.2/README.md

-## How to Build Jetson Conainer 0.10.2, required for running on Jetson Thor New Hugging Face Models
+## How to Build Jetson Conainer latest VLLM 0.10.2 on Jetson Thor

 Follow below the simplified and unofficial installation path to get vLLM 0.10.2 on Jetson using Dusty’s jetson-containers (which can build/pull an aarch64 image for JetPack).